Home / publications / commentaries /

 Earnings of new entrants to the employee workforce

 How then has the post-Brexit immigration system affected the skills and thus earnings profile of non-UK labour market entrants?
-If we look at median earnings in the year of entry, the trend is surprisingly flat for both EU and non-EU origin workers (Figure 4).
-From 2015 to 2019, each newly arriving cohort of non-EU citizens earned progressively more, when compared to the UK workforce median.
-This upward trend ended with the pandemic and post-Brexit immigration system, and there was some decline in 2024, taking new non-EU employees’ median earnings back to levels seen in the pre-Brexit period.
-Earnings for new cohorts of EU-origin workers were marginally higher than pre-Brexit.
+If we look at median earnings in the year of entry, each newly arriving cohort of non-EU citizens earned progressively more (compared to the UK workforce median) between 2015 and 2019 (Figure 4).
+Entry-year earnings then settled at a lower level between 2020 and 2023, followed by a modest decline in 2024 and a much sharper fall in 2025.
+By contrast, earnings for new cohorts of EU-origin workers were marginally higher than before Brexit.

 Figure 4

-First, not everyone on non-selective routes has low earnings.
+It is, however, important to note that not everyone on non-selective routes has low earnings.
 For example, Skilled Worker dependants granted a visa in the year ending March 2024 had median annual earnings of £30,200, broadly in line with median earnings for the overall workforce.
-By contrast, dependants of health and care workers who entered over the same period had lower median annual earnings (£22,100) as did partners of British citizens and settled residents.

-Third, our data is limited to those on payrolls, so it does not include self-employment, and there is certainly anecdotal evidence that substantial numbers of recent migrants are in relatively low-paid self-employment (notably delivery jobs in the “gig economy).
-If the size of the migrant gig-economy workforce has increased significantly (and this is not known), the impact on earnings will not be reflected in our data, although the numbers are likely to be much smaller compared to the large number of employees in our data.
+There are some important caveats to this data.
+It includes both full-time and part-time workers, and we cannot distinguish between the two because hours worked are not reported.
+Recently arriving migrants may have been more likely to work full-time than others in the workforce, while international students who work will generally have low earnings because they are not permitted to work more than 20 hours a week.
+And the data is limited to those on payrolls, so does not include self-employment.
+There is certainly anecdotal evidence that substantial numbers of recent migrants are in relatively low-paid self-employment (notably delivery jobs in the “gig economy”).
+If the size of the migrant gig-economy workforce has increased significantly (and this is not known), the impact on earnings will not be reflected in our data—although the numbers are likely to be much smaller compared to the large number of employees in our data.
+Finally, note that the figures above do not tell us whether the average new entrant was fiscally positive, neutral or negative before or after the policy changes.

 New entrants’ earnings progression over time